 This is the online help page for the Publish to Cloud feature that uploads your web form or calculator on the web in just a few seconds.

-Note: Users of WordPress can also use the plugin to import spreadsheets into WordPress.
-If you prefer to use one of your own servers, read this tutorial on how to upload forms and calculators using FTP instead.
+If you prefer to host your form or calculator on one of your own servers, users of WordPress can use a plugin to import spreadsheets into WordPress.
+If you want to upload with FTP to your own web server, there is a tutorial on how to upload forms and calculators using FTP.

 Before you can upload the spreadsheet, you must convert it.
-It is not possible to upload any other spreadsheet than the current, and you must convert it immediately before uploading even if it has been previously converted.
+It is not possible to upload an unconverted spreadsheet, or a spreadsheet that is not opened in Excel.

 For every spreadsheet you create, there are two upload locations: Test and Production.